Advice on planning permission

 We have a fantastic track record in securing planning permission, especially in difficult contexts.
 Listed below are some planning permissions that we have secured.

-- Redevelopment of existing village hotel to; Hotel, Holiday Village, Conference Centre, Retirement Village / Sheltered Housing Secured Planning Permission for intensification of site usage Clare County Council Details Coming Soon
+- Redevelopment of existing village hotel to; Hotel, Holiday Village, Conference Centre, Retirement Village / Sheltered Housing Secured Planning Permission for intensification of site usage – Clare County Council.
+Click here for details.

 - Housing Development of 49 houses in Cadaques, Spain Girona urbanismo click here to view project

-- Contemporary extension to house Secured planning permission with no changes to the design required by the planners Clare County Council Details Coming Soon
+- Contemporary extension to house Secured planning permission with no changes to the design required by the planners Clare County Council click here to see the project

 - Renovation & division of existing premises into two commercial units Secured planning permission in difficult situation South Dublin County Council click here to view project

 - Large extension in small garden of end of terrace house Planning permission for substantial enlargement of existing house - DunLaoighaire Rathdown County Council.
 Details coming soon

 - 3 storey infill house in village close to Barcelona Full permission secured